zeynepsayar/Neuronal_cyclic_R/README.md

 # Cell type quantification
-This code uses threshold values to quantify cell types.
+This code uses thresholded binary (pos or neg expression) values to quantify cell types.
-After cell types are identified, thresholds for specific markers can be used to identify marker +/- cells
+After cell types are identified, expression of neuronal adhesion markers are quantified within each cell type and plotted using ggplot2